historic-trails/website/sites/watrous-la-junta.md

 ---
 # Down in the valley: La Junta de los Rios
 ## A site for sore eyes: La Junta
 La Junta (“the junction”) in Mora County, New Mexico marks the crossing of two rivers- the Mora and the Sapello.
-Historian Francis Stanley writes that this area is where "the Sapello and Mora Rivers unite to exchange gossip brought in from the mountains” [^STANLEY] .
+Historian Francis Stanley writes that this area is where "the Sapello and Mora Rivers unite to exchange gossip brought in from the mountains” [^Stanley 3] .
 Stanley’s metaphor rings true—the valley served as a good meeting point, as it is easily identifiable.
 {%include aside.html class="center" width="40%" text="Every rise formed a plateau valley,
 fertile and lush with waving grey-green grasses.
 Grama and blue-joint grasses